Last Updated on March 8, 2021 by

 The next four weeks were filled with saunas five days a week.
 I used the various modes of healing such as massage, Reiki, acupuncture, foot baths, group and one on one therapy.
 We enjoyed field trips in the surrounding extraordinary beauty of Sedona, shopping and being outdoors in the sunlight.
 Once a week we had culture nights with local artists in which we sometimes were able to participate.
 The best part about the stay was the graduation ceremonies each Friday.
 This was a time when we gave our appreciation to the staff and each other for our progress.
 The words expressed by staff and our fellow residents were essential for regaining esteem as we pushed our way back to health.
 The graduates would leave with glowing certificates for their hard work and positive affirmations about themselves.
 The feeling of family was prevalent as it took a family of resources to bring about the positive outcome of the graduate who will return home with a new outlook on his life.
 I left knowing that it was going to take time before I would get all of the toxins out of my system and establish a normal sleep pattern of at least 5-7 hours a night.

-The Center let no stone left unturned.
-They addressed all of my issues which included my physical addiction and withdrawal, social welfare, psychological health and environmental adaptation when treatment was over.
+The Center left no stone unturned.
+They addressed all of my issues which included my physical addiction and withdrawal, social welfare, psychological health, and environmental adaptation when treatment was over.
 My case manager, the sauna, the exercise, and all of the healing modalities came together through highly competent staff for our successful recovery.
-My heartfelt thanks to Lyle, and the entire staff at Alternative to Meds Center for giving me the tools and start to get my life back.
+My heartfelt thanks to Lyle and the entire staff at Alternative to Meds Center for giving me the tools and start to get my life back.